-Fixing a flat tire when you are out on the ride can be a scary thought, but once you know how to fix a bicycle tire that has gone flat, you will be ready to ride, even if your ride is interrupted.
+We've talked about pumping up bike tires before, but what do you do when your tire is completely flat?
+Experiencing a flat tire when you are out on a ride is scary, but once you know how to fix it, you'll be ready to ride — even if your ride is interrupted.

 How to fix a flat in 7 easy steps:

 - A portable bicycle pump